 09

-Before exploring these skills in detail, it’s important to note that not every n8n developer will be an expert in all nine areas.
-The specific n8n technical skills requirements depend heavily on the company’s needs.
+Before exploring these skills in detail, it’s important to note that not every n8n developer will be an expert in all 11 areas.
+The specific n8n technical skills requirements depend heavily on what your team is actually building.

-Mastery of the n8n platform, JavaScript/Python basics, JSON manipulation, and API integration are the foundational, non-negotiable skills.
+Mastery of the n8n platform, JavaScript or Python basics, JSON manipulation, plus APIs and webhooks are the four foundational skills.
+Every working n8n developer needs them.

 n8n developer skills breakdown

-When you evaluate candidates or plan your own learning, focus first on the foundation n8n developer skills, then match specialized expertise to your automation goals.
+When you evaluate candidates or plan your own learning, focus first on the foundation, then match specialized expertise to your roadmap.

 1. n8n Platform Proficiency